-This Miso Glazed Tofu offers the perfect marinade for tofu that can be served with rice or even added to a salad.
+This Miso Tofu offers the perfect marinade for tofu.
+Make this miso tofu recipe into savory, crispy tofu that can be used to make tofu rice bowls or even added to a salad.
+This miso-glazed tofu is gluten-free, low carb (keto-friendly), high protein, and nutritious addition to your plant-based diet.
 Get ready for delicious days ahead!

 What Tofu Do I Need?

-The trick to this recipe is making sure you buy the right kind of tofu.
+The trick to this recipe is to make sure you buy the right kind of tofu.
 Check out my Tofu Buying Guide for help with that.

 - The produce section of most grocery stores

 - The produce section of stores like Target and Walmart (seriously)

 - Sprouts (one of my favorites)